graded-type-theory/graded-type-theory/README.lagda.md

 differences between the paper and the code.

-Note that if HTML has been generated from this file in a suitable way using @agda --html@, then names in import statements below should be linked to the corresponding definitions.
+Note that if HTML has been generated from this file in a suitable way using `agda --html`, then names in import statements below should be linked to the corresponding definitions.

 ### 2: A Type Theory with First-Class Universe Levels